codethecoffee/proto-cheatsheet/README.md

 Packages also help to prevent name conflicts, in the same way that C++ namespaces do (`my.package.Person`).
 Be careful when importing protos into other protos; you need to specify the correct package name when accessing packaged Protos.

 Packages help all the different languages (C++, Java, Python, etc) compile correctly from `.proto` files.

-## Imports

-When importing, make sure to include the absolute file path from the root of your project.

-## Protoc

-We can use `protoc` to generate code in any language.
-Type `protoc` in the Terminal for all of the flags and commands.

-Let's dissect the command below:

-`protoc -I=my_protos --python_out=path/to/folder my_protos/*.proto`

-- `-I=my_protos`: Specify where your `.proto` files are
-- `--python_out=path/to/folder`: Generates a python source file to `path/to/folder`.
-You can pass in Java, C++, etc
-- `my_protos/*.proto`: Specifies that we will use all the `.proto` files in the `my_protos` folder to generate our source file.

-IMPORTANT NOTE: Make sure to pass an absolute file path to all of the flags.
-Using relative file paths has been buggy.